 Oak Ridge National Laboratory (ORNL) and the Oak Ridge Leadership Computing Facility (OLCF) welcome visitors to the Laboratory.
 It is very important, if you are not a DOE or DOE contractor employee, to arrange your visit to ORNL and the OLCF ahead of time.
 If you’re not sure how to arrange your visit, contact your OLCF host or the ORNL Visitor Services (ORNLvisit@ornl.gov, 865.574.7199).

 For more information, see the following pages:

-Visitors to Oak Ridge National Laboratory (ORNL) are welcome to take a tour of the OLCF.
-The center hosts more than 300 tours each year, giving members of Congress and other government officials, foreign guests, visiting researchers, and student and community groups an opportunity to observe the center’s world-class facilities in action.
+Visitors to ORNL can requests a tour of the OLCF.
+The facility hosts on average 300 tours each year, giving members of Congress and other government officials, foreign guests, visiting researchers, and student and community groups an opportunity to observe the center’s world-class facilities in action.

 - Hosted tours of our facility take place at the Frontier overlook, across from C101 in building 5600.
 This space is designed to accommodate groups and gives visitors a chance to hear about all of our computing resource while viewing the Frontier supercomputer.
 After the overview from our tour host, visitors will have the option to walk down the C corridor to the Summit overlook (we ask groups to be quiet in this working office area).
 The Summit overlook area is for viewing only and does not accommodate tour groups with a host, as it is an active working pathway for staff.